 When your download finishes, Torch will replace its TORCHDOWNLOAD file with your actual downloaded file.
 You will see a TORCHDOWNLOAD file in your Downloads folder only when a file is currently downloading or when a download was interrupted before completion (e.g. you closed your web browser, paused the download, or your Internet went out).

-How do I open a TORCHDOWNLOAD file?
+How to open a TORCHDOWNLOAD file

 In most cases, you should not need to open a TORCHDOWNLOAD file.
 Instead, you should either wait for your download to finish or, if your download was interrupted, resume your download.
 Then, Torch will replace its TORCHDOWNLOAD file with the file you began downloading.